lcary/io-generation/README.md

 ./taskg --maxv 10 --max-bound 10  4.61s user 0.13s system 107% cpu 4.424 total
 ```
+Default program syntax (which can be extended by adding a DSL) is similar to the LINQ-like language from the DeepCoder paper.

 To generate IO examples a program from stdin, use the `--stdin` flag:
 ```